Frequently Asked Questions

 How do I get help if I'm stuck?

 Contact us at support@custodycomms.com.
-We typically respond within 24 hours for Free users and within 4 hours for Court Month subscribers (priority support).
+We typically respond within a few days for Free users and within 24 hours for Evidence Edition subscribers (priority support).

 Do you offer training or tutorials?